 Add an upward extension to your fence

-Using a conduit and chicken wire (with the sharp edges rolled inward), build an extension to your fence that bends inwards from top so that it removes the possibility of your dog attempting to jump over completely.
-This task is not very difficult and if you are not keen to hire a service company, you are able to fix it yourself by buying some simple tools.
+Using a conduit and chicken wire (with the sharp edges rolled inward), build an extension to your fence that bends inwards from the top so that it removes the possibility of your dog attempting to jump over completely.
+This task is not very difficult, and if you are not keen to hire a service company, you are able to fix it yourself by buying some simple tools.

 Build a second interior fence for double protection